Healthnotes offers comprehensive, science-based health and lifestyle information.

 - Quercetin— Limited preliminary clinical research has suggested that this flavonoid with antioxidant, antihistamine, and anti-inflammatory properties may sooth allergy symptoms.
 Adding vitamin C may also help.

-A nutritional anthropologist by training, Linda Knittel works as a nutritional counselor and health writer.
+Linda Knittel, MA, is a nutritional anthropologist by training, and works as a nutritional counselor and health writer.
 She writes regularly about nutrition, alternative medicine, traditional diets, yoga, and fitness for many national publications.